marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Comment**: Text inserted into a program for the sole-purpose of human-readability.
 Comments have no effect on the actual running of the program, but are an essential part of programming nonetheless.
 Turning statements into comments is also a convenient way to temporarily remove a line from your program, without permanently deleting it.
 In python, use the # symbol to start a comment.

+**Comprehension**: A Python term for a syntax-construction that enables you to do certain container iteration tasks with very little typing.
+See syntax section below for list comprehensions.
+Depending on who you ask, comprehensions are either wonderful labour-saving constructions that make everyone's life easier, or hellish syntactical minefields that wreck code-readability and hamper debugging.
+I tend to lean towards the latter view!

 **Condition**: Something that a programming language can evaluate to a Boolean value (a True or False), and hence use as the basis of a decision that affects program flow.

+**Container** (or *container class*, or *collections class*, or *iterable* – you can treat these as synonyms): An object comprising multiple elements.
+The most obvious and useful example in Python is the list class – lists contain a number of elements in some defined order, referred to by their index number.
+Other containers exist (sets, dictionaries and tuples are the most commonly encountered ones – not dealt with this week – plus an odd list-like one that is returned by the range function – see below)

 **Debugger**: A debugger (properly symbolic debugger) is a piece of software that enables a programmer to step through a program line-at-a-time, watching variable values, and following exactly what their program is doing.
 This is not the only way to debug a program, but is often the easiest way.
 Debuggers can either be set to set through programs when the user presses a key, or to run the program as normal (full-speed mode) until it reaches a predefined point (a breakpoint).
 The debugger built into VSCode always starts in full-speed mode, but setting a breakpoint on the first line will force it to stop and enter line-at-a-time mode straight away.

+**Element**: an individual item in a *container*.

 **Exception**: An error that occurs during program execution (we say that the exception is *thrown*).
 In Python, exceptions have a type, and you can check for particular types of error using *try / except* (see syntax section)